AspiringDSer/COVID19-ETL-Pipeline/README.md

 * Update Markdown and Comments
 * Add Unit Testing
 * Improve Assertion in Python Scripts
-* Configure and implement Tableau Python (TabPy) to pipeline
+* Configure and Implement Tableau Python (TabPy) to Pipeline
+* Creating Package for Pipeline